 I grew up in the Twin Cities and was the first in my family to attend law school.
 After graduating from Drake University Law School in Des Moines, Iowa, I clerked for an Iowa Supreme Court justice and then returned to Minnesota and joined the Minnesota Attorney General's Office.

-The Uncertain Future of TCPA Litigation By Siobhan Canty, NAGTRI Visiting Fellow, National
+Article of the Month The Uncertain Future of TCPA Litigation By Siobhan Canty, NAGTRI Visiting Fellow, National Association of Attorneys General